-To gather information regarding issues facing counties in the ECC region, ECC and the CEDS committee held meetings and requested input both via website and email.
+To gather information regarding issues facing counties in the Region, ECC and the CEDS committee held meetings and requested input both via website and email.
 A number of online surveys helped gather input on the strengths, weaknesses, threats and opportunities facing the region as well as factors on which to measure progress.

-The following sections on the Regional Economy (strengths and weaknesses) and External Forces (opportunities and threats) were developed with information and feedback from these and other meetings held in the region.
+The following sections on the Regional Economy (strengths and weaknesses) and External and other meetings held in the Region.

+Forces (opportunities and threats) were developed with information and feedback from these